awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.md

 ## Watching a Database Log File<a name="USER_LogAccess.Procedural.Watching"></a>

-You can monitor the contents of a log file by using the Amazon RDS console\.
+You can monitor the contents of a log file by using the AWS Management Console\.

 ### Console<a name="USER_LogAccess.Procedural.Watching.CON"></a>